Skip site navigation (1)Skip section navigation (2)

 that connect to fake compositor socket to the matching waypipe client.

-The waypipe bench mode can be used to estimate, given a specific con-
+The waypipe bench mode can be used to estimate which compression op-

-est latency.
-It tests two synthetic images, one made to be roughly as
+number of threads.
+It tests two synthetic images, one made to be

 OPTIONS